Eena

 she agreed.
 “One small kiss.
 Only one.”

-wide at her quick willinglness to agree, his countenance glowing like the noonday
+smiled wide at her quick willingness to agree, his countenance glowing like the

 Taking